JOJO11111111/Phish_Detector_atChatAPP/README.md

 ## Overview

-**PhishSense** is an advanced multimodal phishing detection system that integrates seamlessly into real-time chat applications.
-Built on top of the original PhishIntention framework, PhishSense extends phishing detection capabilities to include **voice message analysis** and **real-time chat protection**, making it the first comprehensive solution for detecting both traditional phishing websites and modern vishing (voice phishing) attacks.
+**PhishSense** is a multimodal phishing detection model i made for a LLM + security challenge, it extends phishing detection capabilities to include two branches: image and html branches.
+In this project, I added one more branch: **voice message analysis**, and integrated this model as a demo about **real-time chat protection**, making it a comprehensive solution for detecting both traditional phishing websites and modern vishing (voice phishing) attacks.

 ### Key Innovations

-- **🔍 Multimodal Detection**: Combines visual (screenshots), textual (HTML), and audio (voice messages) analysis
+- **🔍 Multimodal Detection**: Visual (screenshots) + Textual (HTML) analysis: GPT-4 powered brand detection for content understanding and updated logo recognition.
-- **🎤 Voice Phishing Detection**: Implementation combining AI voice synthesis detection with content analysis
+And additionally with audio (voice messages) analysis(**Voice Phishing Detection**): combined AI voice synthesis detection with content analysis provided by LLM

 - **💬 Real-time Chat Integration**: V/Phishing protection in messaging applications
-- **🤖 Dynamic Brand Recognition**: GPT-4 powered brand detection for content understanding and updated logo recognition
 - **🐳 Microservices Architecture**: Scalable, containerized deployment

 ## Features